 Distributed Processing mode

-callas pdfaPilot Server/CLI can be used in distributed processing mode in which all jobs are distributed over the network to as many "satellites" as being present and results are send back to the originator.
+callas pdfaPilot Server/CLI can be used in distributed processing mode in which all tasks are distributed over the network to as many "satellites" as present and results are send back to the originator.
 Therefore pdfaPilot Server/CLI may be started in different modes:

 - "Dispatcher" must be present at least one time in the network.
-This node controls which jobs are to be processed by which machines: the "Satellites".
+This node controls which tasks are to be processed by which machines: the "Satellites".

-- "Satellite" receives jobs from the "Clients" or directly from the Dispatcher (if the Dispatcher is run with hotfolders), processes them and sends them back to the Clients.
+- "Satellite" receives tasks from the "Clients" or directly from the Dispatcher (if the Dispatcher is run with hotfolders), processes them and sends them back to the Clients.

-- "Client" asks the Dispatcher for Satellites and after receiving an available Satellite it sends jobs to the Satellites and receives the results after processing.
+- "Client" asks the Dispatcher for Satellites and after receiving an available Satellite it sends tasks to the Satellites and receives the results after processing.